2.1. معالجة البيانات¶ Open the notebook in Colab

 In the previous example, every time we ran an operation, we allocated

 new memory to host its results.
-For example, if we write y = x + y
+For example, if we write y = x + y,

-we will dereference the ndarray
+we will dereference the ndarray that y used to point to and

-at the newly allocated memory.
+instead point y at the newly allocated memory.
 In the following

-example, we demonstrate this with Python’s id()
+example, we demonstrate this with Python’s id() function, which

 gives us the exact address of the referenced object in memory.
 After

-new memory for the result and then makes y
+new memory for the result and then makes y point to this new

 location in memory.